proplex/proplexvietnam/README.md

 3. Valuation oracles connect off-chain data to on-chain tokens.

 ### Tokenization and Sale
-1. Assets are fractionalized into Asset Tokens on U2U.
+1. Assets are fractionalized into Asset Tokens on Arbitrum.
 2. ONCHAINID verifies investor identities for compliance.
 3. Primary sales occur via asset manager and order manager contracts for secure settlement.

 ### Investment and Yield
-1. Investors browse opportunities and invest in assets directly using U2U Token.
+1. Investors browse opportunities and invest in assets directly using ARB Token.
 2. Returns are distributed automatically on-chain.

 ### Liquidity and Secondary Trading